Lebrikizumab (Ebglyss)

 How is lebrikizumab used?

 Lebrikizumab is given by injection on a schedule directed by your provider.
 Some patients may be able to self-inject after proper training.
-The medication is typically stored in the refrigerator.
+The medication is stored in the refrigerator.

 THIS CONTENT IS INTENDED SOLELY FOR EDUCATIONAL PURPOSES AND MAY NOT BE COMPREHENSIVE.
 IT DOES NOT CONSTITUTE MEDICAL ADVICE.
 PLEASE REFER TO OUR TERMS OF USE FOR FURTHER DETAILS.
 ALWAYS CONSULT WITH YOUR HEALTHCARE PROVIDER BEFORE MAKING ANY MEDICAL DECISIONS.